 Home to three major world religions, Jerusalem is a true melting pot of cultures, languages, religions and traditions, and arriving in the Old City through one of its ancient gates can swiftly deliver sensory overload for first-time visitors.
 It provides a context and setting for the exploration of Israel further afield.
 This is why we craft our trips to begin here.
 Understanding why this city is so pivotal to Christianity, Islam and Judaism, the three religions that all trace their origins back to Abraham, is integral to getting the most out of any trip to this Middle Eastern country.
 From history and culture, food markets and world-class restaurants to museums and meetings with local families, there is an enormous amount to explore and do.
 While we typically recommend two full days here, if you have the time, three would be better.
 With all of our trips, everything is entirely bespoke and flexible, depending on your specific interests and preferences.

-The best way to get to grips with the ancient city of Jerusalem is to arrive as bright and early as possible at one of the eight great and ages-old gates of the Old City with your private guide.
+What to see in Jerusalem on your first day there: The best way to get to grips with the ancient city of Jerusalem is to arrive as bright and early as possible at one of the eight great and ages-old gates of the Old City with your private guide.
 In doing so, you will avoid the crowds and navigate, expertly led, the colourful labyrinth of narrow streets and alleys that criss-cross the various ‘quarters’ that make up the Old City.
 Your guide will effortlessly and tactfully gauge and calibrate the tour to any religious persuasions or interests that you may have, and gear the morning accordingly.
 I met my guide, David, at the Damascus Gate, and under his apparently effortless direction, we began to weave our way through the maze of alleyways passing a multitude of street vendors and huge numbers of Muslims making their way to prayers in the great mosque.
 The mosque sits in the shadow of the Dome of The Rock – not generally accessible to anyone but Muslims – and the Western (or ‘Wailing’) Wall, accessible on its main length only to men.
 David explained the significance of each quarter, Jewish, Muslim, Christian and Palestinian – the latter now largely obliterated to create the vast, open space that provides access to the Wailing Wall.
 We were also shown small underground crypts in the Christian Quarter, as well as the extensive length of underground tunnels that lie below the Western Wall in the Jewish Quarter.
 We can set up private access to some of these sites for clients who would like to experience Jerusalem with no other tourists around.
 The Dome of the Rock is usually accessible only to practising Muslims over the age of 50.
 However, with advance notice, we can organise for our clients to visit this monument and speak to the resident Imam.